-Located in the Burnett’s Corner historic district of Old Mystic, CT, the Upton Bass barn brings back to life an important part of early American history when small groups of local craftsmen created things with their hands and NOT by importing low cost goods and just opening boxes.
+Located in the Burnett’s Corner historic district of Old Mystic, Connecticut, the Upton Bass barn brings back to life an important part of early American history when small groups of local craftsmen created things with their hands, not by importing low cost goods and just opening boxes.

 In 2010 he started serious research about what was here, how was the property used and when was it last used commercially.
 Using this research, Gary petitioned the town, and with the support of the neighborhood, the town jumped at the opportunity to save a historic landmark.

 In 2012 he broke ground and started the project, and the barn was raised in August of that year.
 The workshop was moved in October to the post and beam home Gary created for Upton Bass, and once again, things were made here by hand.

 1817: Enoch Burrows purchased 10 acres of land from John Hicks.
 He built two houses, a factory and a dye house.

 1834: Enoch Burrows sold land to John Hyde containing 2 houses, a woolen factory and other buildings with machinery of all kinds.

 1838: John Hyde sold the property to Silas Watrous.
 Mill building burned during this time.

 Unknown: Silas Waltrous sold the property to Joseph A Lamb who rebuilt the factory and turned it into a shoddy (reclaimed wool) factory.